-Given $N$ data pairs $(\mathbf{x}_n,f_n^\varepsilon)_{n=1}^N \subset \Omega \times \R$, the aim is to construct perfectly stable (nonnegative) CFs with a high DoE.
-It should be stressed that this is done by first and foremost ensuring perfectly stability of the CF and optimizing the DoE only afterwards.
+Let $N$ data pairs $(\mathbf{x}_n,f_n^\varepsilon)_{n=1}^N \subset \Omega \times \R$ be given.
+We now aim to construct nonnegative CFs with a high DoE.
+This is done by first and foremost ensuring that all weights are nonnegative and maximizing the DoE only afterward.
 This basic idea could be summarized as ``\emph{stability before exactness}''.
-In what follows, I present two methods to realize this strategy, resulting in---to the best of my knowledge---novel stable high-order CFs for scattered data points.
+In what follows, we present two methods to realize this strategy.
+This results in---to the best of the author's knowledge---novel stable high-order CFs for scattered data points.
 Both procedures start with the following two steps:

 \begin{enumerate}[label={(S\arabic*)}] \item Determine the largest $d \in \N$ such that $X = \{\mathbf{x}_n\}_{n=1}^N$ is $\mathbb{P}_d(\R^q)$-unisolvent.